 Published December 05, 2017

-Science fiction long has stimulated the possibilities of life on the moon and beyond.
-That intrigue has sparked an interest in investors such as Moon Express, the first private company in history to receive government permission to travel beyond Earth's orbit.
-It has raised more than $40 million in private equity financing to fund its maiden lunar mission that is set for 2020.
-The lunar surface reportedly holds hundreds of billions of dollars of untapped resources such as water, helium, and rare earth minerals.
-Dec.
+Science fiction continues to stimulate the possibilities of life on the moon and beyond.
+That intrigue sparks an interest in investors such as Moon Express, the first private company in history to receive government permission to travel beyond Earth's orbit.
+It has more than $40 million in private equity financing to fund its maiden lunar mission that is tentatively set for 2020.
+The lunar surface reportedly holds hundreds of billions of dollars of pure resources such as water, helium, and rare earth minerals.
+Each Dec.
 6 marks National Miners Day.
 The future of mining may not necessarily be in the earth but in the stars.
 The main risks and dangers of mining will always be present as well as the need for more rigid safety practices as technology and landscapes evolve.

 Mining Beyond the Earth

-Starting in spring 2018 at Colorado School of Mines’ Center for Space Resources, a pilot course will begin for the first-ever academic program specializing in space mining, and it is expected to launch mining education into a new hemisphere.
+Starting in spring 2018 at Colorado School of Mines’ Center for Space Resources, a pilot course will begin for the first-ever academic program specializing in space mining.
+It is set to launch mining education into a new hemisphere.
 Companies such as Deep Space Industries and Planetary Resources are already planning space prospecting missions.

 In 2016, Earth mining had its safest year ever, according to the National Mining Association.
 Mining industry leaders say they attribute technology, a united approach to safety, and corporate culture for strengthening safety programs.
 The future of the mining industry is exploring possibilities beyond Earth.
 A NASA craft is on its way to get a sample of an asteroid to bring it back to Earth, and there's the international and commercial talk of long-term living in space.